Volkswagen Jetta (A5): Overview

 Styling reflects a new direction for the Volkswagen brand, with a new chrome front grille, first seen on the Golf Mk5 R32, which was trickled down to other models.
 Some critics appreciated the new styling, whilst others dismissed it as just as bland as the 4th generation.

+The 2006 model year TDI models used the 0A4 five-speed manual transmission.
+The 0A4 had the following gear ratios: